 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID. - 2.
 Go to Basic > TP-Link Cloud, and focus on the Bound Accounts section. - 3.
-Click Bind, enter another TP-Link ID as needed and click Save.
+Click 🔒 Bind , enter another TP-Link ID as needed and click Save.

-If you need another TP-Link ID, please refer to Install the Tether App on Your Smartphones or Tablets to install the app.
+If you need another TP-Link ID, please register a new one via the Tether app.
+Install Tether referring to Install the Tether App on Your Smartphones or Tablets.
 Launch the app, tap in the top-left corner of the screen and tap Login, and then click New User to register a new one.